Ahmet Unver, L’Officiel Turkey

 Another basic question to ask about a dream experience is “What actions are you taking or not taking?
 What choices are you and others making in the dream?”
 To this question Monica responded, “I’m doing nothing to help!
 That’s not like me at all.
 I would never be so mean.”

 Next, move on with specific personal associations.
 Monica was asked, is there anything you can say about this particular chair?
-“Actually its my favorite, old easy chair,” was Monica‘s response.
+“Actually it is my favorite, old easy chair,” was Monica‘s response.
 Monica was asked, can you stretch your imagination and describe it as a personality?
 What are the dream symbol's unique qualities?
 Monica replied, “It’s comfortable but worn out.”

 Monica was asked to trust her imagination even more and consider that the symbol is a mirror of self.
 She was asked “Do you have anything in common with this chair?”
 In a moment Monica smiled and revealed “I’m pretty worn out from feeling taken for granted and sat on!”
 During Dream Re-living Monica was asked if she’d like to experiment more and the give a voice to the dream symbol - the chair.
 She responded laughing, “Do NOT sit on me!
 I'm worth more than that.”

-Monica was new to Dream Discovery™ but she quickly realized the soon-to-be toast chair in her dream is a mirror of herself as very easy going, comfortable and accommodating.
+Monica was new to Dream Discovery™ but she quickly realized the soon-to-be aflame chair in her dream is a mirror of herself as very easy going, comfortable and accommodating.
 This was the case in her life-long relationship with her sister, who starred in the dream, but the pattern was also repeated with other people.
 Monica revealed she sometimes felt “sat on” like some familiar, worn out chair instead of a person with her own feelings and needs.
 Because she was so emotionally invested in “always being nice," Monica said she was often secretly irritated by people who freely act in a more assertive and direct manner.
 But underneath the comfy cushions, Monica was actually smoldering in a passive-aggressive way.
 Her “comfortable but worn out” dream chair contained a fiery energy she actually wanted to express.
-It was a mirror of repressed emotions.
+Her flaming dream chair was a mirror of repressed emotions.

 While working with this dream, Monica acknowledged the absurdity of trying to “always be nice.”
 Now she sometimes thinks to herself “The Chair Has Spoken!” to playfully remind herself to activate the fiery energy she discovered in her dream.